Summertime is here and what's a better day out of the office than 18 holes in the morning followed by an afternoon at the beach?

 A short ferry ride from Lahaina is the secluded and exclusive island of Lanai, home to the spectacular Four Seasons Resort Lanai and Manele Golf Course by Jack Nicklaus.

 On the Big Island, steer your board shorts towards the entire dry Kohala Coast.
 It all started at Mauna Kea.
-Not only is it home to two excellent coastal courses, but a beautiful beach is the main reason why Laurence Rockefeller chose to build his resort here more than 50 years ago.
+Not only is it home to two excellent coastal courses (if you include Hapuna next door), but a beautiful beach is the main reason why Laurence Rockefeller chose to build his resort here more than 50 years ago.
 At Mauna Lani, Mauna Lani South sports more ocean views, but the North course might be a bit more strategic.
-The hotel was recently rebranded as Auberge and is currently undergoing a renovation set to complete in January, 2020.
+The hotel was recently rebranded as Auberge and is an entirely modernized resort.

 Closer to the Kona airport, the Waikoloa Resort (home to a Marriott and Hilton hotel) sports two courses, including Tom Weiskopf's Waikoloa Kings Course, as a more budget-friendly choice for the beach-and-golf life compared to the luxuries of the Four Seasons Hualalai and its Jack Nicklaus Course at Hualalai, the current host of a PGA Tour Champions event.